Giovanni Trapattoni: Personal life

+Trapattoni was born in a cascina a corte in Cusano Milanino near Milan, and comes from a working-class background.
+His father Francesco, a native of Barbata near Bergamo, worked in a silk factory and as a farmer, and died when Trapattoni was 18; his mother Romilde was a homemaker.
+He had one brother and three sisters; one of them, Romilda, became a Roman Catholic nun at 20 and died in January 2013 at the age of 83.

+Trapattoni met Paola Miceli in the summer of 1960 in Grottaferrata, during the Rome Olympics.
+The two began a relationship and married at San Nilo Abbey in Grottaferrata on 3 June 1964.
+They had a son, Alberto, and a daughter, Alessandra, and later became grandparents and great-grandparents.
+Miceli died on 29 December 2022, following a long illness.

-Trapattoni comes from a working-class background and lost his father as a child.
-A devout Roman Catholic, he regularly attends Regina Pacis Church in his hometown of Cusano Milanino whenever he is home and is a cooperator of Opus Dei.
-He and his wife Paola have a son and a daughter and are grandparents.
+A devout Roman Catholic, Trapattoni regularly attends Regina Pacis Church in his hometown of Cusano Milanino whenever he is home and is a cooperator of Opus Dei.
+He has been on pilgrimage to Lourdes and Fátima.

 Health

-In August 2010, Trapattoni was admitted to a hospital in Dublin, one-day before Ireland's friendly with Argentina.
+In August 2010, Trapattoni was admitted to a hospital in Dublin, one day before Ireland's friendly with Argentina.
 It was initially believed that the shellfish he had eaten before arriving in the country was to blame for him feeling unwell.
-He underwent surgery in the Mater Misericordiae University Hospital, Dublin on 11 August.
-He missed the Argentina game due to his surgery.
-In January 2011, reports in the Italian media, claimed that he was at home recovering from a mild stroke he suffered during surgery on 28 December 2010.
-The reports claimed that the stroke had caused partial paralysis on the right side of his body.
-In a statement released through the FAI, Trapattoni said that while he did have scheduled surgery in Italy over Christmas, he had not suffered a stroke.
+He underwent surgery in the Mater Misericordiae University Hospital on 11 August, missing the Argentina game.
+In January 2011, Italian media reported that he was at home recovering from a mild stroke he suffered during a surgery on 28 December 2010, which had caused him partial paralysis.
+In a statement released through the FAI, Trapattoni confirmed that he did have scheduled surgery in Italy over Christmas, but disproved the rumours about a stroke.